8 low-tech ways to keep your house warm over the winter

 Whether you have already turned your heating on or not, you are probably like most of the population and worrying about the cost of your heating bills this winter.

-We’re often told by the big energy companies to install double glazing, thorough insulation and overhaul our inefficient heating systems to lower our energy usage, but these can be quite costly.
+While double glazing and thorough insulation can help to lower our energy usage, these can be quite costly.
 So what can be done cheaply and quickly to keep your house warm?

 - Swapping your curtains for a thicker, lined pair can protect your house from losing heat through the windows.
 Placing a curtain in front of doors to the outside adds another layer of protection.

 - But do let the sun in.
 Natural sunshine is a great source of natural free heat so make sure you open your curtains during the day and close them at dusk to retain that heat.

 - Placing reflective aluminium foil behind the radiator is a very cheap way of preventing unnecessary heat loss from radiators, particularly on those attached to external walls.
 Foil specially designed for the purpose can be bought for under £10.

 - Stop heat being lost up the chimney.
 Many households no longer use their fireplaces and chimneys, but even if you don’t use yours, you could be losing heat up your chimney.
 For those chimneys not in use, consider chimney balloon.
 These cost around £25 and are placed inside the chimney hole, just out of sight.
 It’s then inflated until it completely shuts out any incoming cold air or escaping heat.